Hundred-Handers (group)

-The Hundred-Handers are an international anti-immigration nationalist group from the UK, US, Spain, Italy, Belgium, and Canada.
+The Hundred-Handers are a British far-right anti-immigration group.
 The group are known to put up posters and stickers promoting alt-right nationalism.
-They have been known to put razor blades behind their stickers in the UK.
+It has been alleged that they have put razor blades behind their stickers.
+Their stickers have also appeared in Canada.

 History

 The group was first reported in May 2018, according to TRT World.

 In January 2020, fake Extinction Rebellion posters were reported in Brighton.
 These included: 'Stop white genocide', 'House the world, destroy the environment' and 'population control in the third world'.
 A member of Extinction Rebellion Brighton said the posters were "against everything we stand for".
 In March 2020, further such stickers appeared in Bedford.
 In September 2020, stickers with racist slogans and linked to the Hundred Handers appeared in the Crookes area of Sheffield.
 Stickers were also reported in Scotland.

 In June 2020, it was reported that the group had put up messages in Canada, such as: "Never apologise for being white," and "There is a war on whites" and "It's okay to be white."

-In 2021, Hampshire Police increased patrols and examined CCTV footage in response to the Hundred-Handers posting anti-immigrant, pro-white stickers in the town of Romsey, including some that read "White Privilege Excellence."
+In 2021, Hampshire Police increased patrols and examined CCTV footage in response to the Hundred-Handers posting anti-immigrant, White power stickers in the town of Romsey, including some that read "White Privilege Excellence."

+In March 2024, the head of the organisation's Telegram Messenger group was sentenced to two years in prison for racially-aggravated criminal damage and inciting racial hatred.